 In 1929, A. Nyfeldt reported the first confirmed cases of listeriosis in people.
 But L. monocytogenes weren’t identified as a major cause of foodborne illness in people until the 1980s when several large outbreaks occurred.

 The Statistics at a Glance

 Compared to other foodborne illnesses, listeriosis is rare but very serious.
-Even with adequate antibiotic treatment, the disease has a high mortality rate of 20 to 30 percent.2 Over 90 percent of people with listeriosis are hospitalized, often in intensive care units.
+Even with adequate antibiotic treatment, the disease has a high mortality rate of 20 to 30 percent.
+Over 90 percent of people with listeriosis are hospitalized, often in intensive care units.
 In the U.S., the Centers for Disease Control and Prevention estimate that about 1,600 people get listeriosis each year, and about 260 die.
 The hospitalization rate is 94%, meaning that of the approximately 1,600 people who get the disease each year, about 1,500 will be hospitalized.

 L. monocytogenes is widespread in the environment, especially in soil and water.
 The bacteria can survive in soil for many months.
 Animals, particularly cattle, can carry L. monocytogenes without appearing sick and shed the bacteria in their feces.

 Unlike most bacteria, L. monocytogenes can grow and multiply at low temperatures, making the bacteria a potential problem even in properly refrigerated food.
-One study also found a relatively high percentage of frozen raw beef products contaminated with L. monocytogenes.14 This finding highlights the ability of the bacteria to thrive in cold environments.
+One study also found a relatively high percentage of frozen raw beef products contaminated with L. monocytogenes.
+This finding highlights the ability of the bacteria to thrive in cold environments (Pao & Ettinger).